-Divorce or separation in later years be emotionally demanding.
+Divorce or separation in later years can be emotionally demanding.
 For most seniors, this will be a new part of their life with new and unique challenges.
 Friends and family can often help you.
 As well, there are various government and non-government support programs that can assist you while you navigate separation.

 For assistance filing court forms, please consider using our Family Court Form Builder on the right hand side of this page under “Important Links”.